 The total area of sea under Norwegian jurisdiction is 2 279 965 km², which is almost 6 times the size of mainland Norway, Svalbard and Jan Mayen.
 About half the area of seabed consists of sedimentary rock that may contain petroleum.
 The extent of this area is indicated by the black line on the map.

 The map gives an overview of the current status of the Norwegian continental shelf.
 The green areas have been opened for petroleum activity by the Storting (Norwegian parliament).
-The yellow areas have also been opened, but are subject to special arrangements as described in the white paper An industry for the future – Norway's petroleum activities.
+The yellow areas have also been opened, but are subject to special arrangements as described in the white paper the white paper no. 20 (2019-2020).
 The areas outlined in red are covered by the system of awards in predefined areas (APA).